abhishekhzb12/bug-nirikshak-5678/README.md

 4 days
 ## Overview

+The objective of a language learning website is to provide an engaging platform for users to learn and master a new language.
+It aims to offer effective, personalized lessons, interactive activities, and cultural insights.
+The website seeks to keep users motivated through gamification, provide flexibility in learning schedules, and foster a supportive community.
+It also incorporates tools for real-time communication and continuous feedback, ensuring a holistic and enjoyable language learning experience.
-This project is a clone of the landing page of Reliance Digital, a leading electronics retail chain.
-The clone was created by a team of 5 members within a timeframe of 4 days.
-The project aimed to replicate the essential features and design elements of the original Reliance Digital landing page using HTML, CSS, and JavaScript.
-The collaborative effort was spearheaded by the group named "Code Wizard."
+Language learning landing page using HTML, CSS, and JavaScript.
+The collaborative effort was spearheaded by the group named "Bug Nirikshak."

 Preview the live template here: Wizard Group Live Demo  : (https://65ae1248e8f5d6f84a594efd--gilded-babka-e8f807.netlify.app)